Nilotpal1998/Computer-Vision/Covid_19_Detection/Readme.md

 <p align="centre">
   <img src="https://github.com/Nilotpal1998/Computer-Vision/blob/main/Covid_19_Detection/images/eval_result.png" title="Evaluation on ResNet18",alt="ResNet18">
 </p>
-<p>Hence, we come to conclude here but there are many areas to improve. this project is under development and we are also trying to incorporate other transfer learning techniques for better results.
+<p>we have almost reached an accuracy of almost <b>97.5 percent accuracy </b> .
+This project is under development and we are also trying to incorporate other transfer learning techniques for better results.
 Thank You. </p>